Cheapest Car Insurance in South Carolina (Best Rates in 2026)

 *USAA is only available to current and former military members and their families.

-A speeding ticket usually raises your auto insurance rates in South Carolina by around 19%.
+A speeding ticket usually raises your auto insurance rates in South Carolina by around 19%, according to rates from 9 top companies across the state.
 That's an average of $36 per month more for full coverage.

 If you can't afford your insurance after a ticket, you can try to lower your rates by shopping for quotes from multiple companies, adjusting your coverage and asking about discounts.

-Cheapest quotes after an accident in South Carolina: Geico
+Who has the cheapest quotes after an accident in South Carolina?

 Best prices for car insurance in SC after a crash